-It is going to be difficult, as my current focus and training is geared towards my Indoor Season, but hopefully when I depart for Australia this month, I will be able to acclimatise and get ready to jump Outdoors relatively quickly.
+It is going to be difficult, as my current focus and training is geared towards my indoor season, but hopefully when I depart for Australia this month, I will be able to acclimatise and get ready to jump outdoors relatively quickly.
 It will be a challenge, but I’m looking forward to it.

 The World Championships were held in London, how is it competing in your own country?

-Competing at the Olympic stadium after being there as a spectator in 2012 was amazing.
-The support from such a knowledgeable home-crowd made it all the more special!
+Competing at the Olympic Stadium after being there as a spectator in 2012 was amazing.
+The support from such a knowledgeable home crowd made it all the more special!

 Did you get to watch Usain Bolt and Mo Farah’s final race?

-I did get to watch them, but was watching from our Team Hotel, as I believe I was competing the next day.
-It’s always inspiring to watch Mo and Usain compete, they make it look easy and it’s a testament to the hard work and dedication they have put in to their events.
+I did get to watch them but was watching from our team hotel, as I believe I was competing the next day.
+It’s always inspiring to watch Mo and Usain compete, they make it look easy and it’s a testament to the hard work and dedication they have put into their events.

 What would a typical competition day be for you?

 Hopefully have had a good night’s sleep, get a decent breakfast of porridge, bananas and a black coffee.
 Normally try and get to the track two hours before my competition, so if it’s an evening meet, I’ll try and have an afternoon nap.
-When I get to the track, I have a set warm up routine, making sure I’m bouncy and agile, and then it’s GO time.
+When I get to the track, I have a set warm-up routine, making sure I’m bouncy and agile, and then it’s GO time.

 Did you enjoy appearing on A Question of Sport?

-I have always watched A Question of Sport, love Sue Barker (who was so nice when we met) and when I had a chance to go on the show I jumped (no pun intended) at it.
+I have always watched A Question of Sport, I love Sue Barker (who was so nice when we met) and when I had a chance to go on the show I jumped (no pun intended) at it.
 I was initially concerned that I’d get all the questions wrong, but luckily I think I did alright (despite being on the losing team) and I hope I get the chance to go on the show again somewhere down the line.

 How was the Smash Helsinki event?

-Being supported by PwC I got the chance to visit the event Smash in late 2017 and it’s incredible to see the other side of sport, and the great technologies and advancements that these companies are doing in the world of sport.
+Being supported by PwC, I got the chance to visit the event Smash in late 2017 and it’s incredible to see the other side of sport, and the great technologies and advancements that these companies are doing in the world of sport.
 It was a lot to take in, but it was great to be there and experience something different.

-Are you looking ahead to Tokyo 2020?
+Are you looking ahead to the Tokyo 2020 Olympic Games?